 With its history steeped in the mining business, Telluride has grown to be one of the most prominent winter destinations both in the United States and the whole world.
 Located in a glorious box canyon surrounded by forested hillsides and snow-capped peaks, Telluride attracts adventure seekers and outdoor lovers from all over the world all year long.
 However, there is no denying it – winter is the time when Telluride shines the brightest.
 Divided between the town of Telluride and the Mountain Village (which are connected by a free gondola ride), there is both historic charm and modern-day mountain luxury to be found here.
-Not only are there fantastic properties to stay at during your time in Telluride, but the wide range of culinary delights also delivers remarkable and unforgettable sensations.
+Not only are there fantastic properties to stay at during your stay, but the wide range of restaurants in Telluride also delivers remarkable and unforgettable sensations.
 From modern American to Asian fusion, and classic French, there are more than enough culinary delights to fill your après-ski appetite.

 221 South Oak Bistro

 For years, 221 South Oak Bistro has been a favorite both for Telluride newcomers and patrons returning year after year.
-Renowned as Telluride’s one of the most intimate dining locations among all the restaurants in Telluride, this establishment is infused with a warm and welcoming atmosphere, historic charm, uncompromising quality, and above all else – phenomenal food and splendid service.
+Renowned as one of the most intimate dining locations among all the restaurants in Telluride, this establishment is infused with a warm and welcoming atmosphere, historic charm, uncompromising quality, and above all else – phenomenal food and splendid service.
 Led by Colorado’s celebrity chef Eliza Gavin, 221 South Oak Bistro combines fresh local ingredients with an impeccable attention to detail when preparing each dish.
 Prime cuts of beef, locally-sourced game, poultry, and fish, as well as an extensive vegetarian menu – not a single detail is skipped.
 Colorado Lamb T-bones and Rocky Mountain Trout are long-time favorites, while Ancho Marinated Boar with Masa Cake and Pork Belly will deliver a much-appreciated culinary surprise.

 Located at the historic New Sheridan Hotel, everything about Chop House is classic Telluride.
 A long-time favorite of both locals and returning visitors, Chop House has a very particular charm that keeps you coming back for more.
 It is present both in the classic-style interior, the warm and welcoming service, as well as the food, which – and yes, we dare say – is unbelievable.
 You will not need to think twice about returning for the best steak in town, and the use of local ingredients is truly worth mentioning.
 Chop House’s executive chef Brian Batten skillfully combines new American dining with the French technical execution.
 Best cuts of Western game and bison are complemented by a tailor-made wine list with the finest US and French wines.
 Embroidered velvet seating, coffered ceiling with 1940s-inspired fixtures, white tablecloths – the chic dining scene is beautifully classic yet unpretentious, and you can easily spend hours here with fantastic food, swapping stories with friends about a day on the slopes.